python/cpython/Doc/library/xmlrpclib.rst

 .. versionchanged:: 2.7.9

-   For https URIs, :mod:`xmlrpclib` now performs all the necessary certificate and hostname checks by default.
+   For HTTPS URIs, :mod:`xmlrpclib` now performs all the necessary certificate and hostname checks by default.

 .. class:: ServerProxy(uri[, transport[, encoding[, verbose[, allow_none[, use_datetime[, context]]]]]])